Dxactivatxd/Xerros-Fairytales/README.md

 # Xerros-Fairytales
-This is just a demo version, might add more, fix things, maybe, idk.
+This is just a demo version, and probably abandoned.

-You can start the adventure with the index.html file.